 The book from Yale University Press is called “Ginkgo: The Tree That Time Forgot,” and its author—the tree’s biographer, really—is Peter Crane, former director of the Royal Botanic Gardens, Kew, and current dean and professor in the School of Forestry and Environmental Studies at Yale.

 He joined me on my public-radio show and podcast to talk about Ginkgo biloba—about why it is “the platypus of the plant world,” how a love poem by Goethe helped popularize the tree, and how there are now more than 200 cultivars with diverse habits, leaf shapes and even leaf color, all stemming from that one remaining ancient species.
-Read along while you listen in using the player below (or at this link) to the December 14, 2015 edition of the program, and enter to win the book at the bottom of the page.

 my ginkgo q&a with peter crane

 Q. The book, which reads like a biography and history combined, begins with the first ginkgo that made its mark on you, one that stood near your home on the Kew grounds when you were there.

 A. This is one of the oldest ginkgos in Europe, certainly one of the oldest ginkgos in England.
 It dates from the early 1760s.
 That makes it 250-plus years old.
 It’s one of the great, legendary trees of Kew.

 It’s what we used to call one of the Old Lions—one of original trees that dated from the formation of the Royal Botanic Gardens, Kew, by Princess Augusta in the late 1750s.
 It was probably obtained from a nurseryman working in East London at the time.
 Somehow, he was getting plants from the East, probably from China or possibly Japan.